 2019 Winner McKinley Smits-Sommer & Mom Tammy held their event at their Blossoms and Steve’s Cheese Retail Store in Denmark Wisconsin

-2016 Second Place Winner!!
+2018 Second Place Winners!!

-Alexa holds her event each year at Hill’s Country Store in Kaneville, IL
+Alexa Hill Alexa holds her event each year at Hill’s Country Store in Kaneville, IL

 Purple Day®, an international grassroots effort creating awareness about epilepsy worldwide, was founded in 2008, by a then nine-year-old Cassidy Megan of Nova Scotia, Canada.
 Motivated by her own struggles with epilepsy, Cassidy started the day to encourage people to talk about epilepsy and reassure those with seizures that they are not alone.
 She named the day Purple Day® after the internationally recognized color for epilepsy, lavender.
 Today, people everywhere wear purple and hold events to promote awareness about epilepsy every March 26th.
 And, with the launch of Purple Day Every Day, we encourage epilepsy awareness every single day of the year!

 It is estimated that in the US one in ten persons will have a seizure and one in 26 will be diagnosed with epilepsy at some point in their lifetime.
 That’s more people than multiple sclerosis, muscular dystrophy, cerebral palsy and Parkinson’s disease combined!
 And, epilepsy is the fourth most common neurological condition in the US after migraine, stroke and Alzheimer’s disease.
 Additionally, each year in the US, 150,000 new cases are diagnosed, most being children and older adults.
 Despite these staggering statistics, epilepsy remains one of the most publicly misunderstood conditions, and misconceptions about the disorder persist.
 Consequently, many people with epilepsy face barriers to employment, to education, and are discriminated against in all areas of life due to a lack of public awareness.
 In fact, many people with epilepsy feel that the stigma surrounding epilepsy and seizures is worse than the isolating condition itself.
 This showing of community support and involvement is sure to please established clientele and bring new customers into your very special shop.
 Logan even held Purple Cupcake Event himself (Well with the help of mom!)!

 The Purple Day Every Day Team was in Orlando, Florida in September 2015 attending the Cake and Sugarcraft Fair promoting The Great Purple Cupcake Project for Epilepsy Awareness.